Close

 How Long Does it Take to Receive Settlement Money from a Lawsuit in Maryland?

-For example, However, there are a number of factors that can affect how quickly a plaintiff receives money from a settlement. the following is a list of common causes that could delay a settlement check in Maryland.
+However, there are a number of factors that can affect how quickly a plaintiff receives money from a settlement.
+The following is a list of common causes that could delay a settlement check in Maryland:

 Insurance Company Slow in Processing the Settlement